 Recovery after TDAP surgery

-After your TDAP surgery in Scottsdale, Phoenix, Gilbert, Paradise Valley, Mesa, Glendale, or surrounding Arizona cities, Dr. Tessler will ask that you attend a number of post-operative visits that are important to monitor your recovery progress.
+After your TDAP surgery in Scottsdale, Phoenix, Gilbert, Paradise Valley, Mesa, Glendale, or surrounding Arizona cities, Dr. Tessler and Dr. Turin will ask that you attend a number of post-operative visits that are important to monitor your recovery progress.
 The surgeon will use these visits to check your incision points, check for abnormalities, and generally assess your recovery progress.
-It is paramount that you attend all post-operative appointments and firmly adhere to Dr. Tessler’s recovery instructions in order to ensure speedy and optimal healing.
+It is paramount that you attend all post-operative appointments and firmly adhere to Dr. Tessler and Dr. Turin’s recovery instructions in order to ensure speedy and optimal healing.

 Financing for TDAP Reconstruction